jspaezp/msflattener/README.md

 it can make reading the data slower if you want to access it in a more sequential fashion (making XICs of A LOT of species at once).

+On top of the formerly mentioned benefits, this project makes use of apache arrow and the parquet data format pretty extensively.
+These specifications and formats are widely accepted in a broad range of applications, therefore have been very heavily optimized and give us many benefits out of the box (readability in any programming language, compression, strict schema within columns, speed of read/write).

 ## Assumptions

 The file format is meant to sacrifice some of the flexibility of the